amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 Because even though the if-block is not executed, the expression `var x` in line 4 is hoisted.

 > var **hoisting**:
+- `var` is function scoped.
+It is availble in the whole function even before being declared.
 - Declarations are Hoisted.
 So you can use a variable before it has been declared.
 - Initializations are NOT hoisted.
 If you are using `var` ALWAYS declare your variables at the top.
 - After applying the rules of hoisting we can understand better what's happening: